cypnk/Bare/README.md

 The Nginx web server supports URL rewriting and file filtering.
 The following is a simple configuration for a site named example.com.
 **Note:** The pound sign(#) denotes comments.

-The following is an example server block tested on Arch linux.
+The following is an example server block tested on Manjaro Linux (Arch based).
 The location of **nginx.config** will depend on your platform.
 ```
 server {
 	server_name example.com;